reactioncommerce/reaction-docs/developer/deploying/launchdock.md

 # Managed

 Reaction Commerce offers managed deployments for Reaction.
-The `reaction-cli` package incorporates functionality for teams to deploy to Reaction to multiple environments.
+The `reaction-cli` incorporates functionality for any team to deploy Reaction to multiple environments.

+`Launchdock` is the name of our registration gateway for the managed platform.

-## reaction deploy
+## reaction register

-As a user of the Reaction managed platform, you'll receive an email with a registration token.
+As a user of the Reaction managed platform, you'll receive an email with a `Launchdock` registration token.

 **Register as a platform user**